sglebs/ndeploy/README.md

 =========

 Building and deploying apps that follow [12factor](http://www.12factor.net) is fun but can be tedious to properly configure - all those environment variables!
 Also, when you have to deal with DEV, STAGING, LIVE the setting of these env vars can be a pain.
-If you want to be PaaS-portable, wven worse, as each PaaS has its own CLI and Web UI - deploying and tweaking the vars can be very time consuming.
+If you want to be PaaS-portable, things get worse, as each PaaS has its own CLI and Web UI - deploying and tweaking the vars can be very time consuming.

-ndeploy helps you deploy a set of ("n") apps/services/microservices (we call this set a "solution", borrowing Microsoft Visual Studio's term) to various PaaS ("n"), with a focus on development.
+ndeploy helps you deploy a set of ("n") apps/services/microservices (we call this set a "solution", borrowing Microsoft's Visual Studio terminology) to various PaaS ("n"), with a focus on developer productivity.

-Using a config file as input (yaml, json or toml) you define all shared services (redis, etc)  and your apps/services/microservices to be deployed.
+Using a config file as input (yaml, json or toml) you define all shared services (redis, postgres, etc)  and your apps/services/microservices to be deployed.

-It is basic and fragile for now.
+ndeploy is basic and fragile for now, but quite useful and time saver (at least for us!).

 # PaaS support
 ==============

 PaaS support is pluggable via Python modules.
-Example: --cloud=foo will work if ndeploy can find/load a "foo" Python module (foo.py) dynamically.
+Example: ```--cloud=foo``` will work if ndeploy can find/load a "foo" Python module (foo.py) dynamically.
 We ship a few, prefixed with "nd" (nd stands for ndeploy) to avoid name collisions with the ones you may wish to provide.
 Currently we have support for:

-  * dokku (--cloud=nd.dokku for our built-in implementation - see sources in nd/dokku.py)
+  * dokku (```--cloud=nd.dokku``` for our built-in implementation - see sources in nd/dokku.py)
-  * openshift origin (--cloud=nd.openshift for our built-in implementation - see sources in nd/openshift.py)
+  * openshift origin (```--cloud=nd.openshift``` for our built-in implementation - see sources in nd/openshift.py)
-  * heroku (--cloud=nd.heroku for our built-in implementation - see sources in nd/heroku.py)
+  * heroku (```--cloud=nd.heroku``` for our built-in implementation - see sources in nd/heroku.py)

 Planned:
   * IBM BlueMix